optout21/nostr-connect-demo/README.md

 - Client sends a SignEvent request -- on UI version this is triggered by a button
 - Signer signs and replies
 - Client publiches the resulting signed message

+The NIP-46 + NIP-26 combo is also supported (client-ui):

+- Signer connects to the client
+- Client sends a Delegate request
+- Signer replies with a delegation tag, that is stored
+- Client can post a message directly, with the delegation tag

 ## Sample Output